asynchronics/st3/README.md

 such as the Chase-Lev work-stealing deque (used in particular by [Crossbeam Deque]).
 This is a natural design choice for schedulers that use a global injector queue as the latter often can, at nearly no extra cost, buffer the overflow should a local queue become full.
 For such applications, `St3` provides high-performance, fixed-size, lock-free FIFO and LIFO work-stealing queues.

-The FIFO queue is mostly based on the Tokio queue, but provides a somewhat more convenient and more flexible API.
-The LIFO queue is a novel design with the same API and performance profile as its FIFO counterpart and can be considered a faster, fixed-size alternative to the Chase-Lev deque.
+The FIFO queue is based on the Tokio queue, but provides a somewhat more convenient and more flexible API.
+The LIFO queue is a novel design with the same API and performance profile as its FIFO counterpart; it can be considered a faster, fixed-size alternative to the Chase-Lev deque.

-In theory, the LIFO variant can be expected to perform better in pure data-parallelism applications due to lower cache misses and lower contention between workers and stealers (items being popped and stolen from opposite ends).
-The FIFO variant may prove in turn preferable for applications such as message-passing executors where processing the most recently queued items is not necessarily the optimal strategy.

 [Tokio]: https://github.com/tokio-rs/tokio
 [Crossbeam Deque]: https://github.com/crossbeam-rs/crossbeam/tree/master/crossbeam-deque